 “The MOOC-based electrical engineering master’s degree really captures the spirit of ingenuity, entrepreneurship and creativity of the faculty at CU Boulder,” said Provost Russell Moore.
 “In every discipline on campus, our faculty are looking at new ways to teach and conduct research mindful of the benefits for Colorado, the nation and the world.
 We look forward to presenting this unique degree to the HLC for authorization with all these benefits in mind.”

-This degree represents an important evolution of CU Boulder’s 2013 experiments with massive open online courses, or MOOCs.
+This degree, which will be rolled out in phases, represents an important evolution of CU Boulder’s 2013 experiments with massive open online courses, or MOOCs.
 At that time, MOOCs at CU Boulder were largely free and non-credit bearing.
 MOOCs are now emerging as promising vehicles for credit-bearing educational experiences.

 The MOOC-based Master of Science in Electrical Engineering leverages advanced online learning platform technologies to offer a rigorous degree at a lower cost, giving students choice in how, when and where they complete their coursework.